LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/README.md

 ## So... how well did it do?

 Okay, we’ll be honest — not perfect.
 We’re dealing with **very high Reynolds numbers**, and we only used **4 POD modes**.
 That captured about 95% of the energy, but turns out, 95% isn't enough when the flow gets wild.
-(Even in some more linears occasions e.g. Only Thermal Conduction Evolved)
+(Even in some more linears occasions e.g. Only Thermal Conduction Evolved, other researches might used energy propotion more than 99%)

 Why the error?
 - High nonlinearity, few modes = still a trade-off between speed and accuracy (error < 40% in the paper)